open-ephys/gui-docs/source/User-Manual/Plugins/Online-PSTH.rst

 * Use the buttons in the upper-right of the editor to open the visualizer in a separate tab or window to scroll through detected electrodes.

-* Mouse over data points to view the corresponding time window and number of spikes in the bottom right of the window.
+* Mouse over data points to view the corresponding time window and number of spikes in a given bin.

-* Press the "clear" button in the top left of the window to reset the histograms
+* Press the "clear" button in the top left of the window to reset the histograms.

-By default, the module creates histograms per detected data channel.
-Sort spikes in the spike sorter module to generate a histogram with the corresponding ID and spike data.
-These sorted ID histograms will appear beneath and in the same color as the data channels they originate from in the Event Triggered Average window.
+|